Isoperimetric interpretation for the renormalized volume of convex co-compact hyperbolic 3-manifolds: Introduction

 with equality if, and only if, $\Sigma$ is a geodesic sphere. \end{theorem} This inequality is not new.
 It was proved by J. Nat\'{a}rio \cite{N} via an asymptotic analysis at infinity for the normal flow and an application of the isoperimetric inequality.
-The rigidity statement is not obtained in \cite{N}.
-The article is organized as follows.
-In Section 2 we define an isoperimetric problem for manifolds with outermost minimal surfaces.
-We present basic properties and the describe the behavior of the Hawking mass on convex co-compact hyperbolic manifolds.
-In Section 3 we describe how boundaries of isoperimetric regions foliate the ends of convex co-compact hyperbolic manifolds.
-Section 4 is where we prove one of the main results by relating renormalized volume to the asymptotic behavior of isoperimetric profiles.
-In Section 5 we apply similar techniques to prove a Minkowski inequality.
-In the Appendix we describe the isoperimetric profile for the region between two geodesic planes or for cyclic quotients of $\mathbb{H}^3$.
-Although it is a parallel discussion from the article's main content, this was the starting of the authors collaboration and we include for completion's sake.
-We shown that geodesic spheres and tubes about geodesics are the only stable constant mean curvature surfaces.
+The rigidity statement is not obtained in \cite{N}. \textbf{Outline.} The article is organized as follows.
+In Section \ref{sec:isomperimetricconvexcocompact} we define an isoperimetric problem for manifolds with outermost minimal surfaces.
+We present basic properties and then describe the behavior of the Hawking mass function on convex co-compact hyperbolic manifolds that will be needed in Section \ref{sec:isoperimetriccomparison}.
+In Section \ref{sec:VR} we introduce renormalized volume, following the correspondence between equidistant foliations and metrics at the conformal infinity.
+In Sections \ref{sec:foliationatinfinity} and \ref{sec:uniquenessisomperimetric} we describe how boundaries of isoperimetric regions foliate the ends of convex co-compact hyperbolic manifolds.
+Section \ref{sec:isoperimetriccomparison} is where we prove one of the main results by relating renormalized volume to the asymptotic behavior of isoperimetric profiles.
+In Section \ref{sec:minkowskiinequality} we apply similar techniques to prove a Minkowski inequality.
+In the Appendix we describe the isoperimetric profile for the region between two geodesic planes and for cyclic quotients of $\mathbb{H}^3$.
+Although it is a parallel discussion from the article's main content, this was the starting of the authors collaboration and we include for completeness sake.
+We show that geodesic spheres and tubes about geodesics are the only stable constant mean curvature surfaces.